Airbnb Inc. (ABNB) Shares Down Despite Recent Market Volatility

 UBS gave a rating of “Neutral” to ABNB, setting the target price at $130 in the report published on February 15th of the current year.

-During the last 5 trading sessions, ABNB fell by -5.09%, which changed the moving average for the period of 200-days by +1.45% in comparison to the 20-day moving average, which settled at $120.26.
-In addition, Airbnb Inc. saw 37.51% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ABNB rose by +3.01%, which changed the moving average for the period of 200-days by +19.70% in comparison to the 20-day moving average, which settled at $119.80.
+In addition, Airbnb Inc. saw 42.06% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading